What’s the step-by-step process for filing a workers’ comp claim?

 Answer

-Yes, part-time employees, uh, just like any employees, are entitled and are, do qualify for workers compensation benefits in the same way that full-time workers are.
-Um, if you’re hurt at your part-time job, you will qualify for workers compensation provided you meet all the requirements.
-The difference would be, of course, if you’re working part-time, you’re making less money at that job than someone who’s working full-time.
-That will amount to, um, a benefit, a weekly benefit check that’s based on your average weekly wage.
-So the lower your average weekly wage is, the lower your weekly benefit is.
-Um, this gets a little more complicated if you have more than one job.
-Then we look at, are you missing time from both jobs, all jobs, or just the part-time job you were injured at?
-And the, um, effect that can have in terms of how much you’re entitled to on a weekly basis and what your average weekly wage is, um, is, is important for us to look at and, and can mean, and can have a difference in the amount of your benefits.
+Yes, part-time employees, just like any other employees, are entitled to and do qualify for workers’ compensation benefits in the same way full-time workers do.
+If you’re hurt at your part-time job, you will qualify for workers’ compensation provided you meet all the basic requirements.
+The difference is simply that if you are working part-time, you are earning less money than a full-time employee, and your weekly benefit check is based on your average weekly wage.
+So, the lower your average weekly wage is, the lower your weekly benefit will be.
+This becomes more complicated if you have more than one job.
+Then we look at whether you are missing time from both jobs, all jobs, or just the part-time job where you were injured.
+The impact this has on your average weekly wage and weekly benefit amount is important to evaluate.
+For questions about how wages and job status affect eligibility, our workers compensation lawyers in Rhode Island can guide you.
+You can also explore our RI workers’ comp benefits for additional clarification.
+Related issues like working multiple jobs or eligibility rules may also apply.

 Win Your Workers' Comp Case